 - N.G.O.
 Superpower: Raven is a mercenary force that dialogue indicates is known to have multiple undersea bases.

 - Punch-Clock Hero: Overstrike 9 is amoral to an extent (most notably Naya and Izzy, with the former joining Overstrike just to find her father and the latter just for the money) but they still have some standards and the moment the world is in danger, they go to save it... and get paid afterwards.

-- Super Prototype: Overstike 9's Xenotech weapons.
-As the game goes on Raven personnel are seen using xenotech weapons of their own, but they don't even come close to matching the power of the original Hyperion prototypes.
+- Super Prototype: Overstrike 9's Xenotech weapons.
+As the game goes on, Raven personnel are seen using xenotech weapons of their own, but they don't even come close to matching the power of the original Hyperion prototypes.

 - Take Cover!: Fuse is very much a cover-based shooter.
 In fact, the game offers little else.

-- We Use To Be Lovers: During his time with Raven, Dalton and Meilin Mao were dating.
+- We Used to Be Friends: During his time with Raven, Dalton and Meilin Mao were dating.
 They were technically still dating when Raven ordered Mao to assassinate Dalton after he left the organization.

 - Zerg Rush: Most large-scale firefights involves Raven throwing lots of guys at the players at once.
 The worst offenders are the Seekers, which are small insect-like robots that attack in swarms and can climb along the walls and ceiling.